Useful Driving Information

 GB Sticker: You must display a GB sign on the boot of your car – failure to comply could result in an on-the-spot fine.
 If your car has number plates that include the GB euro-symbol you don’t have to display a conventional GB sticker as well.

 Breathalyser: From 31 March 2013 it became compulsory for drivers of all motor vehicles including motorcyclists, but excluding mopeds, to carry a breathalyser in their vehicle while travelling in France.
 However, as yet, there is no penalty for not doing so.
-The breathalyser has to be one certified by the French authorities, showing an ‘NF’ number.
-Keep a note of the expiry date.
 The official text states that one unused certified breathalyser must be produced.
-We recommend that two single-use breathalysers are carried, so if one is used or damaged you will still have a replacement to produce.
-The Gendarmes are extremely strict on drinking and driving and getting more so.
+France has very strict drink driving laws.
+You are allowed a maximum of 0.5mg/ml of alcohol per litre in your blood, compared to 0.8mg/ml in the UK.

 Speed Limits: Speed limits are fixed according to the place, the vehicle and the weather.
 Standard legal limits which may be varied by signs, for private vehicles without trailers.
 In built-up areas 31 mph (50 km/h), outside built-up areas 50 mph (80 km/h), but 68 mph (110 km/h) on urban motorways and dual carriageways separated by a central reservation and 80 mph (130 km/h) on motorways, 68 mph (110km/h) when wet).

 Speed Cameras: As part of the changes to French motoring law, road signs indicating the location of fixed speed cameras are being removed and additional fixed speed cameras added.
 The use of speed-camera alert systems, which notify drivers of speed camera locations, is forbidden.
-Satellite Navigation Systems (also known as GPS), Tablets and Smartphones, which have maps indicating the location of fixed speed cameras should have the ‘fixed speed camera PoI (Points of Interest)’ function deactivated.
+Satellite Navigation Systems (GPS), Tablets and Smartphones, which have maps indicating the location of fixed speed cameras should have the ‘fixed speed camera PoI’ (Points of Interest) function deactivated.

 Mobile phones – must not be used whilst driving.
 From July 2015 using ear phones or headsets when driving is illegal.